 It is illegal to wear your boots to bed.

 Philip H. Sheridan, George A. Custer, and William T. Sherman were the founders of the U.S. Army Field Artillery Center at Fort Sill.
-Of all the forts built on the south plains during the Indian Wars, Fort Sill is the only active installation.
+Fort Sill is the only active installation of all the forts built on the south plains during the Indian Wars.

 If you have sex before you’re married in Oklahoma, you are breaking the law.